JamesBarwell/phpfpm_exporter/README.md

 `pm.status_path = /status`

 You may need to adjust your webserver config to allow access to this path.
+See the nginx example config below for a suggestion of how it may be configured.

 ## Testing